How Hedging Hinders Her Career and 6 Helpful Hints to Hurdle It

 Advice for Women and Men

 Men: Mind your ego and learn to be aware of yourself and the women in your workplace.
-Include female counterparts in your meetings and sidebar (pre-meeting) discussions, so they have an equal chance to participate in the discussions and decisions before the meeting.
+Include female counterparts in your meetings and sidebar (pre-meeting) discussions so they have an equal chance to participate in the discussions and decisions before the meeting.
 Ask women how to lead democratically – equality, empathy, and inclusion are paramount to good leadership and performance goals.

 Women: As Eleanor Roosevelt said, "Do what you feel in your heart to be right - for you'll be criticized anyway."
 You are as capable as your male peers, so be unapologetic and get to the point if you wish to advance.
 Your odds are more favorable than dilly-dallying or remaining docile.
 If you're going to face criticism anyway, you have nothing to lose by being direct.

 Men: Let women speak!
 And if you expect a woman to bring a preponderance of evidence before speaking, prepare to do the same.
 Your merits are not worth more than a woman's.
 If you want to be an inclusive, high-performance leader, engage in Stinky Fish team building, evaluate the ROTI of each meeting, or try Plus/Delta feedback.
-Be a pioneer and know where women stand on issues, not just the men.
+Be a pioneer and know where women stand on issues, not just men.

 Women: Speak up!
 Don't leave a meeting until you get airtime – even if it means quoting Vice President Kamala Harris, "Excuse me, I'm speaking."
 Again, do not apologize for interrupting; if that's standard protocol, follow it.
 To become a top leader, you must put the moose on the table, set clear boundaries, and articulate expectations from the get-go.
 If male counterparts don't like it, that's okay; you're there to serve the organization's interests, not please and cater to the male ego.
 If you want to advance, you cannot be risk-averse.
 There are plenty of organizations that value skills over smiles.
-Follow Nathaniel Branden's advice in the quote at the top of the page; yes, he's a man; there are quite a few emotionally intelligent men aware of their ego, fair and equitable to women, and considerate of their viewpoints.
+Follow Nathaniel Branden's advice in the quote at the top of the page; yes, he's a man; quite a few emotionally intelligent men are aware of their ego, fair and equitable to women, and considerate of their viewpoints.

 Please voice your comments, opinions, and questions here or email firstname.lastname@example.org